bing1980/Pro-Git/Chapter 2 - Git Basics.md

 **$ git log -S function_name**

 ## Undoing Things
-If you want to redo previous commit, make the additional changes you forgot, stage them, and commit again using the **--amend** option:  **$ git commit --amend**
+If you want to redo last commit, make the additional changes you forgot, stage them, and commit again using the **--amend** option:
+**$ git commit --amend**
 As an example, if you commit and then realize you forgot to stage the changes in a file you wanted to add to this commit, you can do something like this:
 **$ git commit -m 'initial commit'
 $ git add forgotten_file